KamilMilewski/tb_refactor_blog/part_I.md

     error!({ error_code: 101, error_message: 'Participation already exist' }, 400)
   end
 ```
-It is almost identical to previous form.
+It is almost identical to the previous form.
 The main difference lies in service object and operation return value.
-For service object return value was just created participation:
+For the service object the return value was just a created participation:
 ```ruby
 participation = Api::Challenges::Participations::Create.call(
   declared(params).merge(user_id: current_user.id)
 )
 ```
-For TB operation on the other hand it will be so called result object:
+For the TB operation on the other hand it will be a so called result object:
 ```ruby
 result = ::Challenges::Participations::Create.(
   declared(params).merge(user_id: current_user.id)